pawel-wzietek/IODevices/README.md

 public void WaitAsync();  //this method can be used to synchronize blocking and async calls

-public void AbortAllTasks();    //as in the title: aborts all queries (blocking and async)
+public void AbortAllTasks();    //as in the title: aborts all queries (current blocking or async, and queued tasks)

 public void Dispose();
 ```